trollcop/usbimager/README.md

 __Windows__: right-click on usbimager.exe and use the "Run as Administrator" option.

-__MacOSX__: go to "System Preferences", "Security & Privacy" and "Privacy".
+__MacOSX__: 10.14 an up: go to "System Preferences", "Security & Privacy" and "Privacy".
 Add USBImager to the list of "Full Disk Access".
-Alternatively run from a Terminal as *sudo /Applications/USBImager.app/Contents/Mac/usbimager*.
+Alternatively run from a Terminal as *sudo /Applications/USBImager.app/Contents/Mac/usbimager* (this latter is the only way under 10.13).

 __Linux__:  this should not be an issue as USBImager comes with setgid bit set.
 If not, then you can use *sudo chgrp disk usbimager && sudo chmod g+s usbimager* to set it.
 Alternatively add your user to the "disk" group (see "ls -la /dev|grep -e ^b" to find out which group your OS is using).